Dr. Dipali Chavan Explains the Causes Of Acne/Pimples

-Acne commonly appears on the face, forehead, chest, shoulders and the upper back.
-These areas have the most number of oil-producing (sebaceous) glands in the body.
+Acne commonly appears on the face, forehead, chest, shoulders, and upper back.
+These areas have the most oil-producing (sebaceous) glands in the body.
 People who have oily or acne-prone skin are at a higher risk of developing Acne.

 Whiteheads appear when the wall of the hair follicle bulges.
 Blackheads occur when the plug of the hair follicle remains open, causing it to darken.
 A blackhead looks like dirt stuck in the pores of your skin.